 - When the eggs look fluffy, add your cooked breakfast meat of choice.
 Top your breakfast scramble with cheese and ketchup or hot sauce, and enjoy!

 You can always add to your breakfast scramble by adding sliced avocado, chopped scallion, or chives.
 This is an ideal camping food because everything cooks in the same pan.
 Yay, easy clean-up!

 It doesn’t get much more straightforward than this!
 This is a perfect breakfast, dessert, or snack option for your next camping trip.
 You have two options here, and what’s the simplest?

 Buy prepackaged cinnamon buns, unroll them, and then reroll them onto a perfect stick for fire cooking.
 Hold your stick over the fire for 8-10 minutes until your cinnamon biscuit is perfectly browned in all the right places.

-Eat your tasty treat right off the stick after it has had some time to cool.
+Eat your tasty treat right off the stick after giving it some time to cool.